nciemniak/molly-simon-site/content/research/index.md

 ---
 type: pages
 layout: research
-research_intro: My focuses predominantly on utilizing citizen science as a tool to bring authentic data-rich experiences to undergraduates, both in person and online.
+research_intro: My research focuses predominantly on utilizing citizen science as a tool to bring authentic data-rich experiences to undergraduates, both in person and online.
 research_body: >-
   I began my career as a planetary scientist, focusing predominantly on planet formation and the role of winds in clearing protoplanetary material.
 Later in